This chapter discusses best practices and recommendations for designing and building end-to-end integration flows.

 A transaction tends to grow big when it encompasses a set of activities to process each repeating node in an XML message and when the number of repeating nodes is quite large.

 The default value for the dspMaxThreadDepth property is set to 600.
 If the number of BPEL activities run in a transaction exceeds this value, the BPEL engine issues an automatic implicit commit to end the transaction.
 This might not be in alignment with the application transaction semantics.
 This could be eliminated by setting this property to an arbitrarily high value.
-This approach anticipates that the global transaction as defined by the integration developer ends much prior to BPEL reaching the new threshold.
+This approach anticipates that the global transaction as defined by the integration developer ends much before BPEL reaches the new threshold.
 In most of the situations, setting the property to a very high value helps the transaction to get completed.
 However, it has the potential to impact the overall scalability of the application.
 Hence, attempts should be made to keep the scope of the transaction as small as possible.

 This property sets the audit trail logging level and controls the number of audit events that are logged by a process.
 The value set at the BPEL process service component level overrides the value specified at the SOA Infrastructure, BPEL Process Service Engine, and Composite Application levels.
 Override the value only for synchronous BPEL processes that have no midprocess breakpoint activities.